VELD-Dev/AlterraWeaponry/README.md

 			* Time: 7.5s
 			* Items: 1 Creepvine piece
 			* Gives: 4 Coal
-	* Gunpowder - Essential material for crafting of explosive gadgets and weapons.
+	* Black Powder - Essential material for crafting of explosive gadgets and weapons.
 What are you going to do with ??
 		* Required researches for unlock:
 			* Sulphur
 			* Coal
 			* Coral Sample
 		* Craft data:
 			* Time: 3s
-			* Items: 1 Gunpowder, 1 Sulphur, 3 Coral Samples
+			* Items: 1 Coal, 1 Sulphur, 3 Coral Samples
-			* Gives: 1 Gunpowder
+			* Gives: 1 Black Powder
 The mod also add few subtitles & text boxes, databank entries and does few little improvements that you can disable in the mod options.

 # Install